 1stGen AHSS, AHSS, Steel Grades

 Martensitic steels are characterized by a microstructure that is mostly all martensite, but possibly also containing small amounts of ferrite and/or bainite (Figure 1 and 2).
-Steels with a fully martensitic microstructure are associated with the highest tensile strength – grades with a tensile strength of 2000 MPa is commercially available, and higher strength levels are under development.
+Steels with a fully martensitic microstructure are associated with the highest tensile strength – grades with a minimum specified tensile strength of 1700 MPa are commercially available, and higher strength levels are under development.

 Figure 1: Schematic of a martensitic steel microstructure.
 Ferrite and bainite may also be found in small amounts.